Beaumaris Lake revamp great news for wildlife | CBC News

 Retamales' program uses urban wildlife pockets, like many of Edmonton's 230 stormwater management systems, to immerse children in nature.

-"Nature pockets are highly relevant because … they're important locations for active exploration of the outdoors," she said.
-"If kids don't have access, they'll be looking at (nature) from far away and it's kind of saying go far away or to the mountains to learn about ecosystems."
+"They're important locations for active exploration of the outdoors," she said.
+"If kids don't have access, they'll be looking at [nature] from far away and it's kind of saying, 'Go far away or to the mountains to learn about ecosystems.'"

-Retamales believes Beaumaris Lake is an ideal area for city-dwellers to understand nature, and that understanding leads to a feeling of belonging to nature.
+Retamales believes Beaumaris Lake is an ideal area for city-dwellers to understand wildlife, and that understanding leads to a feeling of belonging to nature.

 $9.1-million facelift underway

-Residents who use the lake haven't been able to access its various promenades, boardwalks and floating docks for years because the structures around the lake fell into unsafe disrepair.
+Beaumaris Lake is Edmonton's first and oldest stormwater pond facility.
+The lake was designed as a recreation area but residents haven't been able to access its various promenades, boardwalks and floating docks for years because the structures fell into disrepair.

-This spring, the city started much-needed repairs to the 43-year-old lake as part of the $9.1-million Beaumaris Lake open space rehabilitation project.
+This spring, the city started much-needed repairs to the areas as part of the $9.1-million Beaumaris Lake open space rehabilitation project.

 - Natural beauty hides crumbling infrastructure at Edmonton's Beaumaris Lake